p1ng-request/docs/templates/Python/Python_Create_directory.md

 **Author:** [Moemen Ebdelli](https://www.linkedin.com/in/moemen-ebdelli)

-This notebook helps you create a directory inside any given path using python.
+**Description:** This notebook provides instructions on how to create a directory in Python.

 ## Input